grscheller/scheller-linux-archive/notes/archLinuxNotes.md

 1. lsblk -f
 1. df -hT

-What types of partitians do you have?
+What types of partitions do you have?

 ```bash
   $ df -hT